-- First Officer vs Captain: Remember that FO at Cape Air who makes $11/hour his first year?
-Well, compare that to a first-year captain at the same company, who might make $57/hour.
-And at Horizon, a first-year FO makes $31/hour, while a first-year CA earns $70/hour.
+- First Officer vs Captain: Remember that FO at Cape Air who makes less than $20/hour his first year?
+Well, compare that to a first-year captain at the same company, who might make triple that.
+The differences at other airlines are similar.

-- Time at company: Airline pilot pay scales are often determined by seniority and years at the company, so a pilot in his or her tenth year at a company will make significantly more than one in his or her second year.
+- Time at a company: Airline pilot pay scales often are determined by seniority and years at the company, so a pilot in his or her 10th year at a company will make significantly more than one in his or her second year.

-It should also be mentioned that when a pilot first starts at an airline, he’s usually on “reserve” status for a period of time.
-Reserve status requires a pilot to be on call either at the airport or within a certain range of the airport.
-He may find out he’s flying a few nights before a trip is assigned, or a few hours before.
+When a pilot first starts at an airline, he’s usually on “reserve” status for a period of time.
+This requires a pilot to be on call either at the airport or within a certain range of the airport.
+He may find out he’s flying a few nights before a trip is assigned or a few hours before.
 During this period, a pilot might be paid differently.
 Also, pilots earn per diem while on trips, and different airlines have different per diem rates and have different rules for per diem.

 Paying to commute to your job can be costly.

 For all of these reasons, a pilot might report making $25,000 per year or $225,000 per year.
-But in general, newly trained, inexperienced pilots might make between $30,000-$50,000 per year, while an experienced pilot who has climbed his way up from first officer at a regional airline to first officer at a major airline and then finally, a captain at a major airline over a period of ten years will probably earn $100,000 or more.
+But in general, newly trained, inexperienced pilots might make between $30,000 and $50,000 per year, while an experienced pilot who has climbed his way up from first officer at a regional airline to first officer at a major airline and then finally, a captain at a major airline over a period of 10 years will probably earn $100,000 or more.